intjelic/python-sfml/doc/sphinx/source/introduction.rst

 **officially** supported, binary rpm packages (eg. Fedora) will be made available.
 Also, platform-specific examples should be available as well.

+You might want to consult the :doc:`changelog` page.

 .. [#] In theory, this binding should work fine on Mac OS X, but unit tests,
        binary packages, and a formal install procedure have yet to be established.